-Chinese national found guilty in Florida trespass at Trump's resort
+Chinese national convicted for trespassing at Trump's Florida resort

 Flanked by two U.S. marshals, Zhang listened to the verdict and to the judge order her remanded to the Federal Bureau of Prisons.
 She was led out of the Fort Lauderdale courtroom without incident, smiling politely and wearing the same pink shirt and tan pants she has worn since she changed out of her brown jail garb at the start of the trial after a small brouhaha over missing undergarments.

-Zhang made international headlines in March when she was arrested carrying multiple electronic devices at Trump’s Mar-a-Lago club in Palm Beach.
+Zhang made international headlines in March when she was arrested carrying multiple electronic devices at Mar-a-Lago in Palm Beach.

 Baffling behavior marked Zhang’s trial in U.S. District Court in Fort Lauderdale from the start.
 She insisted on acting as her own lawyer despite Judge Altman’s entreaties.